Real estate leads paid at closing maybe the only thing that comes close to free real estate leads.

 HomeLight is the next provider.

-They give a bit more details about the process to become an agent that can receive referrals.
+They give a bit more details about becoming an agent receiving real estate leads.

-A matching algorithm is used to find the right fit between agents and qualified referrals.
+A matching algorithm finds the right fit between agents and qualified referrals.

 - Your transaction volume by year